-If you have previous experience teaching English and/or Western horseback riding lessons, and would like to see what it takes to become internationally certified, you're invited to audit our upcoming CHA Instructors Certification Clinic.
-This session will be held at Colorado Equestrian Center Monday, April 29 - Friday, May 3.
-Scroll down for details and information.
+If you have previous experience teaching English and/or Western horseback riding lessons, and would like to improve your skills and become a certified professional, you're invited to attend and ride or audit the Certified Horsemanship Association Instructors Certification Clinic.

-CHA certification clinics involve teaching at least four practice lessons, a riding evaluation, a written test and participation in workshops on risk management, teaching techniques, professionalism and herd management.
-Certification is awarded at the end of the clinic and the level of certification attained (if any) is the sole discretion of the two CHA Clinicians conducting the clinic.
-Certification is valid for three years from the certification date; the instructor must maintain annual individual membership in CHA.
-Instructors may re-certify at the end of the three-year certification period by providing documentation of at least 25 hours of continuing education and work within the industry.
-The only way to raise the level of certification is to attend another CHA certification clinic.
+CHA certification clinics involve teaching at least four lessons, a riding evaluation, a written test and participation in workshops on risk management, teaching techniques, professionalism and herd management.
+Certification is awarded at the end of the clinic and the level of certification attained (if any) is the sole discretion of the CHA Clinicians conducting the clinic.
+Certification is valid for 3 years from the certification date; the instructor must maintain annual individual membership.
+Instructors may re-certify at the end of the 3-year certification period by providing documentation of at least 25 hours of continuing education and work within the industry.
+The only way to raise the level of certification is to attend another CHA clinic.

 Participants must be able to mount, dismount and ride at the walk, trot and canter/lope on the correct lead, with good form and control in a group, in the arena and in the open.
 Instructor candidates must be able to ride above the level that they will be certified to teach (for exceptional circumstances, see Special Considerations under "Instructor Competency Guidelines" in the CHA Clinic Instructor's Manual).

 ASSISTANT INSTRUCTOR: English and/or Western, qualified to assist in a lesson or trail ride, under the supervision of a certified instructor.